arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-3.md

 - functional programming
 include_in_index: false
 ---
-So, let's challenge the composability of our imperative parsers.
+So, let's challenge the composability of imperative parsers.
 Suppose that other than `parsePerson`:

 ```fsharp